OPERATIONS FROM THE BOTTOM

 The female imprisonment rate has doubled in the last decade, and indigenous women account for almost the entire increase.
 Now a new programme, ‘Woman in Prison Advocacy Network’ (WIPAN) aims to turn these women away from addiction, crime and poverty with an intensive education and mentoring programme.
 The driving force behind WIPAN is Kat Armstrong, a former addict and inmate, now about to graduate as a solicitor.
 ‘Changing Lives’ will document her struggle to help these very vulnerable women take on her challenge to turn their lives around.
-It will be raw and confronting as the challenges are very real, but this remarkable woman has a stunning success rate – no recidivism at 93% after 18 months and 76% for a longer period.
+It will be raw and confronting as the challenges are very real.